AkimovLab/Project_CsPbI3_MB_vs_SP/cubic/step2/README.md

 `max_band`: The maximum KS orbital index to be considered.

 --- We advise running a few preliminary TD-DFT calculations to get an idea of the range of KS orbtials you should expect.
-We also advise to request (via setting min_ and max_band to larger values than you expect you will need, to ensure that the space of KS transitions will be enough to make the MB basis.
+We also advise to request (via setting `min_band` and `max_band` to larger values than you expect you will need, to ensure that the space of KS transitions will be enough to make the MB basis.

 `ks_orbital_homo_index`: The HOMO index for KS orbitals.